Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 Firms must explore a range of scenarios considering factors such as time-horizon and reflecting physical and transition risks; they should be tailored for the specific purpose (e.g., strategic planning, stress testing, etc.)

-Scenario analysis should support decisions on strategy, risk appetite, capital, and liquidity.
-It should form part of the ICAAP and be incorporated within reverse stress testing processes.
+CSA should support decisions on strategy, risk appetite, capital, and liquidity.
+It should form part of the ICAAP and ILAAP and be incorporated within reverse stress testing processes.

 Boards must understand the limitations linked to climate stress testing – which are likely to change over time – and ensure that sufficient resources are in place.